 This program is available at the Start here, finish there location.

-Belmont College and Clark State Community College agree to cooperate in correlating their respective programs for the purpose of providing the Associate of Applied Science degree in Information Services: Library Paraprofessional.
+Belmont College and Clark State agree to cooperate in correlating their respective programs for the purpose of providing the Associate of Applied Science degree in Information Services: Library Paraprofessional.
 This formal arrangement permits Clark State students to benefit in order to pursue library paraprofessional training from Belmont College.

 In an information-driven age, there is a definite need for trained information specialists and library paraprofessionals who possess advanced technological skills.
 This degree provides an array of skill sets that are applicable to many career fields.